FF:ISKB49 Digital Curatorship - Course Information

 - Teaching methods

-- Content of the curriculum is divided into ten parts, the teaching of which will take the form of lectures with elements of project instruction - during the semester the students will perform partial tasks on individual projects and present their work on a continuous basis.
-Each lecture follows the exercises.
+- Content of the curriculum is divided into ten parts, the teaching of which will take the form of lectures with elements of project instruction - during the semester the students will perform partial tasks on individual projects and present their work.
 During seminars, students will experience long-term protection in practice:

 - Assessment methods